digitalinnovationone/dio-lab-open-source/community/lpxsbr.md

 # Hello World! 👨‍💻

 ## About Me 🧍‍♂
 Hello, what's up?
-I'm Anselmo Lopes, a fullstack developer based in the sunny land of Brazil.
+I'm Anselmo, a fullstack developer based in the sunny land of Brazil.
 My journey is marked by dedication to technology and engineering.
 I found in computing the perfect way to combine these passions, constantly seeking to improve my skills to contribute to innovative solutions.

 ## GitHub Activities 📈
 Take a look at some statistics from my GitHub profile: